AshleyNicole1319/regex/Develop/Warford-Hex.md

 ### Greedy and Lazy Match
 /^#`?`([a-f0-9]`{6}`|[a-f0-9]`{3}`)$/

 Quantifiers are considered **greedy** by default, meaning that they try to match the string as much as possible in all ways possible.
-If the `?` was removed from our regex, it would work to match every string that begins with `#`, followed by the rest of the items
+If the `?` was removed from our regex, it would work to match every string that begins with `#`, followed by the rest of the items.
+So #a4f5d0 or #f00 for example.

-For example, imagine that the `?` is removed from our regex.
-The regex would match every string that begins with `#` and then moves on to finding a match for the rest of the pattern.

-If the `?` character is placed after a quantifier like `*`, `+`, `?`, or `{}`, then its meaning changes.
-It makes a quantifier "non-greedy" or **lazy**.
+With the `?` though, the quantifier becomes **lazy**.
 A **lazy** quantifier means that it will match the string as little as possible.

-Let's recap: we have learned earlier that reading `^#?` makes the preceding character of `#` optional within the regex.
-As a result, its matches would be: `f00`, `b9f5d8`, `#aad2ba`.
+So #f00, #a4f5d0, f00, or a4f5d0

 ## Author
 Ashley Warford is new to coding and learning as she goes!
 Hoping to be a successful full-stack developer one day.
 Contact her at <a-warford96@comcast.net> or visit her github <https://github.com/AshleyNicole1319>